Tetralogy of Fallot Treatment in Delhi

 What Is Tetralogy of Fallot?

-Tetralogy of Fallot is a congenital heart defect present at birth that affects the heart’s structure and reduces the oxygen supply to the body.
-A baby is born with four abnormalities in the development of their heart, which causes oxygen-poor blood to circulate, leading to cyanosis (bluish discolouration).
+Tetralogy of Fallot is a complex congenital heart defect present at birth that affects the heart’s structure and reduces the amount of oxygen-rich blood circulating in the body.

 - Rapid breathing